Conservative Democrat: 1874–1928: Rise of agrarian populism

 In 1896, William Jennings Bryan won the Democratic Party nomination by promoting silver over gold, and denouncing the banking system.
 He had a strong base in the South and Plains states, as well as silver mining centers in the Rocky Mountain states.
 He was weak in urban areas and immigrant communities which opposed prohibition.
 He also won the Populist nomination.
 Conservative Democrats opposed him, especially in the Northeast where "Gold Democrats" were most active.
 "Gold Democrats" were supporters of Grover Cleveland, the hero of conservative Democrats.
-They formed the National Democratic Party (United States) and nominated John M. Palmer (politician), former governor of Illinois, for president and Simon Bolivar Buckner, former governor of Kentucky, for vice-president.
+They formed the National Democratic Party and nominated John Palmer, former governor of Illinois, for president and Simon Bolivar Buckner, former governor of Kentucky, for vice-president.
 They also nominated a few other candidates, including William Campbell Preston Breckinridge for Congress in Kentucky, but they won no elections.
 Bryan and people he supported (especially Woodrow Wilson) usually dominated the party.
 However the conservatives did nominate their candidate in 1904, Alton B. Parker.